 Factors related to your lifestyle

-Sometimes, a combination of factors can affect your erections, as well as other aspects of your sexual health and function.
+Sometimes, a combination of factors can affect your erections and other aspects of your sexual health.

-Getting hard may seem easy when you’re younger, but there are actually a number of complex processes that go into every erection — it involves your sex hormones, your nervous system and your cardiovascular system.
+Getting hard may seem easy when you’re younger, but there are actually a number of complex processes that go into every erection.
+They include your sex hormones, nervous systems, and blood vessels.

-An erection begins with stimulation — either sensory (something you see, hear or touch) or mental (a sexual thought).
-This triggers your nervous system and increases blood flow to your penile arteries.
-This continues until you climax or the arousal goes away — unless you’re experiencing erectile issues.
+An erection begins with stimulation.
+This could be something you see, hear, touch, or think.
+The stimulation triggers your nervous system and increases blood flow to your penile arteries, which continues until you climax or the arousal goes away.
+However, this process doesn’t work as well if you’re having erectile issues.

 "Since starting [treatment], my confidence has risen and my and my partner’s satisfaction in bed has increased dramatically...